loader image

 Will I have to transport my own luggage?

-All luggage and camping equipment is transported by our back-up vehicles.
+All luggage and camping equipment is transported by the back-up vehicles.

 Is there a weight limit?

-The weight limit is around 80k /12st 8lbs.
-If you are close to this, please let us know well in advance so arrangements for a suitable horse(s) can be made.
+The weight limit is around 90kg.
+If you are close to this, please let us know well in advance so arrangements can be made for a suitable horse.

 Who are the guides?